kipkurui/OpenScienceInBioinformatics-Kenya/README.md

 ## Participate

-You can participate in the following ways:
+You can participate in a nummber of ways, including:
-1. You are familiar with open science tools, and would  like to offer to train
+1. You are familiar with open science tools, and would  like to offer to train or  contrubute to training materials
-2. You are a Bioinformatics student, or enthusiats, and would like to participate in our workshops and hackathons
+2. You are a Bioinformatics student, or enthusiats, and would like to participate in our workshops and/or hackathons
-3. You are an open Science advocate and would love to give a lecture
+3. You are an open Science advocate within Nairobi and would love to give a lecture in one of our events
-4. You Love open science, and would like to fund one of our events
+4. You Love open science, and would like to fund our events

 ## Reach out